Downsizing your home

 How to make a downsizer contribution

-If you make more than one contribution, you’ll need to provide a form for each one.
+If you make more than one downsizer contribution, you’ll need to provide a form for each contribution.

 All downsizer contributions must be made within 90 days of receiving the sale proceeds from your home.
 You may be eligible to apply to the ATO for an extension of time in some circumstances.